 A quick way of finding the right muscles is by trying to stop the flow of urine when you are using the toilet.
-Do not do this more than once a fortnight because you may start retaining urine.

 If you are doing the exercise correctly you should feel or see your penis move up slightly towards your abdomen and your scrotum lift.